 Registered massage therapy, a regulated health profession in Ontario, is generally taught in the method of Swedish massage.
-Swedish massage technique involves long, smooth strokes, kneading, and other movements intent on causing relaxation of the muscles.
-This is accomplished by improving circulation to the muscles via the massage, thereby improving oxygen and nutrient supply to the tissues.
-While registered massage therapy helps treat injuries, illness and stress, it is also excellent for helping prevent illness and conditions before they develop.
-Some reasons people seek the help of massage therapists include:
+Swedish technique involves long, smooth strokes, kneading, and other movements intent on causing relaxation of the muscles.
+This is accomplished by improving circulation to the muscles via the treatment, thereby improving oxygen and nutrient supply to the tissues.
+While registered massage therapy (RMT) helps treat injuries, illness and stress, it is also excellent for helping prevent illness and conditions before they develop.
+Some reasons people seek the help of RMT's include:

 - back, leg and neck pain

 - carpal tunnel syndrome

 - pregnancy support